Anaizing/JS-Challenge-Day-4/README.md

-# JS-Challenge-Day-4
-Array Cardio- 8 exercises on array methods

-  // ## Array Cardio Day 1
+# JS-Challenge-Day-4 ( Array Cardio Day 1)
-  // Some data we can work with
+  Some data to begin with, and a list of the exercises (without the answers)

       const inventors = [